-- Discuss whilst experimenting with the new colours.
+- Discuss colours, textures and sights when you’re experimenting with the activity.

-An alternative to this is Rhino UK’s Squidgy Sparkle Shapes and fish.
+An alternative to this is Rhino UK’s Squidgy Sparkle Shapes and Squidy Sparkle Fish.
 These can be squeezed, bent and pressed.
-Children will enjoy playing with these colourful, glittery, sparkly shapes, whilst learning colour and shape recognition at the same time.
+Children will enjoy playing with these colourful, glittery, sparkly shapes whilst learning colour and shape recognition.